-Famous for its home grown, handpicked Mamaki tea, this place is expansive and impressive.
+We’ve got 4 nights at Wood Valley Farm, which is a ranch famous for its home grown, handpicked Mamaki tea, this place is expansive and impressive!
 While we’re here we’ll be getting our hands a little dirty picking and harvesting the farms vegetables and tea leaves, and learning all about the process that creates the popular herbal beverage sold around the world and on the local shelves.
 The owner is an ex professional chef too, so we’ll be well fed!
 And camping under the endless starry skies of Hawaii never gets old.
 In our down time there’s plenty of local parks and black sand beaches we can visit and remember to keep your eyes peeled for those turtles!

 Open to students, graduates and non-students, ideally 18-24 years.
 This program is suitable for anyone of average fitness with an enthusiasm for the outdoors, conservation and new experiences.
 You need to be committed to, and prepared for, some physical work whilst on the volunteer components of the program i.e. trail building or the removal of invasive plants and while on the outdoor activities, be prepared to give-it-a-go.
 As a guideline, you should aim to be comfortable hiking 4-6 hours with a backpack.
 You don’t need to have had previous experience with any of the activities offered.